 Philippe Dufour just became the world’s most expensive independent watchmaker thanks to an exceptionally rare timepiece.
 At an auction held in London via A Collected Man, the Philippe Dufour Grande et Petite Sonnerie 3 sold for a whopping USD$7.33 million (AUD$10 million), shattering records in the process.
 According to the auction house, the stunning example is now the most expensive independent watch ever sold and one of the top 10 timepieces to change hands publicly.
-So, what makes the Philippe Dufour Grande et Petite Sonnerie 3 so important?
+So, what makes the Philippe Dufour Grande et Petite Sonnerie 3 one of the most important watches ever created?

 As usual, the role of the watchmaker takes high precedence.
 Dufour is widely regarded as one of the most pivotal independent watchmakers in the world and the Grande et Petite Sonnerie is his magnum opus.
 Only eight of its kind were ever produced, with this example being just the third to leave the master’s workshop.
 Originally made for the Sultan of Brunei in 1995, it last appeared publicly almost a decade ago, so understandably, eagle-eyed fans were excited by the prospect of exclusivity.